Introduction to Retrograde (R) Planets

 - 23 March – 15 April 2018: in Aries, you might like to take up martial arts yet avoid obvious conflicts, get more physical or explore starting a new enterprise.

-- 26 July – August 19 2018: in Leo, time to get in touch with your inner child!
-Go to a play, learning computing but don’t purchase.
-Think about how you like to enjoy yourself, take time our for rest, recreation and revitalisation
+- 26 July – 19 August 2018: in Leo, time to get in touch with your inner child!
+Go to a play, learn computing but don’t purchase.
+Think about how you like to enjoy yourself, take time out for rest, recreation and revitalisation

 - 17 November – 6 December 2018: in Sagittarius where you might like to plan a trip, take a stand on a social justice issue or as it moves back into Scorpio get in touch with your deepest thoughts or engage in therapy and/or meditation